iewert/LombardGRID2mix/README.md

 ---
 **Note:**
-**We will add the information and scripts soon.**
-**Please check this repository again in a few days.
+**This repository is currently under construction.
+The final files will be added soon.
 Thank you for your understanding!**

 ---